There are several ways to navigate a map in ArcGIS for Power BI.

 Note:

-When the Lock extent toggle is enabled, both Zoom tools, and the Show home toggles are disabled.
-Any home extent that is previously set will reset.
+When the Lock extent toggle button is turned on, both Zoom tools, and the Show home toggle buttons are disabled.
+Any home extent that was previously set will reset.

 Map extent

-To set a custom home extent for your map, do the following:
+To set a custom home extent for your map, complete the following steps:

 - Click Visualizations > Format visual > Map controls.